Updated May 2022

 An individual may be elected to no more than two (2) full consecutive terms as an official in one office.

-ARTICLE VI NATIONAL CONFERENCE
+ARTICLE VIII NATIONAL CONFERENCE

 (a) PMJA shall conduct an annual national conference for the general benefit of all association members.